For ETF Investors, The Details Matter

 The most popular international equity ETFs tend to be tilted towards large cap stocks, since the underlying indexes are often cap-weighted benchmarks that consist of the biggest companies in that market.
 Large cap equity ETFs may be susceptible to a couple of biases.
 Because the underlying holdings tend to be multi-national companies that generate revenues around the world, the link between the local economy and the performance may be weakened (Coca-Cola, for example, generates the majority of its revenue from outside the U.S.).
 Second, large cap equity ETFs tend to be tilted towards certain sectors and away from others.
 Because the largest companies in many economies are banks and oil firms, many large cap international ETFs have considerable exposure to the energy and financial sectors.

 In recent years, a number of small cap international ETFs have popped up, and many have drawn significant interest from investors.
-And, as last year’s performance shows, the risk/return profile between large caps and small caps can be considerable:
+And, as the first half of 2014′s performance shows, the risk/return profile between large caps and small caps can be considerable:

 |Region||Large Cap||Small Cap|

-As the table above indicates, 2010 was a pretty good year for small caps; some ETFs focusing on this corner of the market outperformed large cap counterparts by close to 20%.
-Again, this won’t necessarily be the case every year–large caps will outperform small caps in certain environments–but the massive return gaps is clear evidence that exposure to international equities is not binary.
+As the table above indicates, 2014 was a mixed year for both small caps and large caps.
+Again, this won’t necessarily be the case every year–large caps will outperform small caps in certain environments and vice versa–but the massive return gaps is clear evidence that exposure to international equities is not binary.
 There are a number of different options, and the difference in return (and risk) between large caps and small caps is significant [use the free ETF screener to find all the small cap options for international exposure].